 Pictures or text?
-Note that only 33% of recipients are seeing images right after email is opened.
+Note that only 33% of recipients see images right after the email is opened.
 All others need more convincing before they allow images.
 That’s why the main purpose or needed action should be clearly visible even if the images are not downloaded.

 Interestingly, a recent study found that letters with various images and finely formatted text received 34% fewer clicks than plain text messages.
-Maybe it’s just because we are used to read plain text messages and letters?
-Possible, but on the other hand, messages formatted on a normal level – with some pictures and coloured buttons – received 55% more clicks than plain text.
+Maybe it’s just because we are used to reading plain text messages and letters.
+Possibly, but on the other hand, messages formatted on a normal level – with some pictures and colored buttons – received 55% more clicks than plain text.
 So, formatting will help to direct focus, but only if you don’t overdo it!